Dr Heather Ellis

 - Generational Conflict and University Reform.
 BRILL.

 - Science, Technologies and Material Culture in the History of Education.
-Abingdon: Routledge.
+London: Routledge.

 - Anglo-German Scholarly Networks in the Long Nineteenth Century.
 BRILL.